Nana Agradaa granted bail in case relating to explicit pics shown on TV station

-Nana Agradaa Granted GH¢200,000 Bail In Case Relating To Airing Of Explicit Images On Her TV Station
+Nana Agradaa Granted GH¢200,000 Bail In Case Over Alleged Airing Of Explicit Images On TV Station

-- Nana Agradaa has again been arraigned on charges relating to possessing indecent materials and granted bail
+- Nana Agradaa has been arraigned on charges relating to possessing indecent materials and has been granted bail

 - Nana Agradaa allegedly displayed explicit images of a prophet on her television station, now rebranded as Today’s TV

-- The self-styled prophet is also accused of distributing these explicit images by labelling them on drinks for sale
+- The self-styled prophet is also accused of distributing these explicit images by using them as labels on drinks for sale

-Self-proclaimed pastor Patricia Asiedua, aka Nana Agradaa, was arraigned on charges relating to possessing indecent materials.
+Self-proclaimed pastor Patricia Asiedua, aka Nana Agradaa, has been arraigned on charges relating to possessing indecent materials.

 She was granted bail of GH¢200,000 after her hearing on Thursday, July 18, 2024.